rreusser/react-native-paged-scroll-view/README.md

 **Arguments**:
 - `Component`: The component being wrapped.
 It must implement the basic methods of a ScrollView.
 - `scrollViewRefPropName`: the name of the property passed to `Component` that will return the ref.
-This exists in case you have a wrapped `ScrollView` component for which `ref` returns the ref to the wrapper instead of the ref to the `ScrollView`.
+This exists in case you're using a wrapped a `ScrollView` component for which `ref` returns the ref of the wrapper instead of the ref of the `ScrollView`.
 If you provide this property, then your wrapped `ScrollView` should have a property `ref={this.props.<scrollViewRefPropName>} ` with your method name inserted.
 If you're just using a `ScrollView` though, you should be fine.
 Suggestions on how to improve this are welcome.

 **Props**:
 - `onPageChange`: `function(state)`: Executed on initial layout, when the page changes, or when the inner content changes.
 Callback is passed `state` object containing: